shawa/cfcheck/README.md

     * Behind a CloudFlare CAPTCHA
     * Behind CloudFlare

-## How it works `stem` allows a Tor process to be launched with a custom
 To avoid hammering the site, there's a default rate limit set to 15s, on top of how long it takes to launch Tor and build circuits.

 ## Usage
 First get all the exits from https://check.torproject.org/exit-addresses